active-cn/backend-interview-questions/README.md

 * Do you have a account on Github?
   * If so, what are some examples of repos you follow?
 * Tell us what critical problems you have to handle in your latest projects?
+* Walk us through the process of creation of an application or website you've built.
+* Why did you get into development?
+* How many technical books did you read in the past year?
+* What was your favorite technical book in the past year?
+What did you learn from it?
+* What websites do you read regularly, related to development?
+* Do you maintain any open-source projects?
+* Do you code in your spare-time?
+* Do you love programming, or do you do it for the money?
+* Have you accomplished anything important in your career yet?
+Do you want to?
+* What would make you feel that you have done something important?
+* What's your favorite programming language?
+Why?
+* If you could add one feature to your favorite language, what would it be?
+Why?
+* If you could remove one feature from it, what would it be?
+Why?
+* Suppose you could design your dream job that you'll be starting on Monday.
+It's at your ideal company with your ideal job title and salary.
+All you have to do is tell them what you want to do at your job and you can have it.
+What does your job entail?
+(Thanks! [nczonline](https://www.nczonline.net/blog/2015/09/my-favorite-interview-question/))

 ## <a name='algorithms'>Algos, Data Structures, & Computer Science Fundamentals</a>